-- The Task Force recognizes and prioritizes two unique types of engagement: (1) government-to-government relations with tribes based on their political status as sovereign nations; and (2) community engagement with American Indian/Alaska Native (Al/AN) populations. - Institutional change requires connecting work across state agencies and governments.
-At the Centennial Accord Meeting, some tribal leaders expressed the need for more coordination across WA State government, so tribes could work with state government to address complex issues upstream (i.e. focusing on root causes). - Formal requirements support enduring cultural and systems change.
+- The Task Force recognizes and prioritizes two unique types of engagement: (1) government-to-government relations with tribes as sovereign nations; and (2) community engagement with American Indian/Alaska Native (AI/AN) populations that live outside of tribal land. - Institutional change requires connecting work across state agencies and governments.
+At the Centennial Accord Meeting, some tribal leaders expressed the need for more coordination across WA State government, so tribes could work with state government to address complex issues upstream (i.e. focusing on root causes). - ➤ Formal requirements support enduring cultural and systems change.
 Codification of the unique government-to-government relationship, including responsibilities for state agencies, was instrumental in advancing channels for state-tribal engagement.
 The current infrastructure that facilitates government-to-government relations formed over 30 years and includes the Centennial Accord, the Millennium Agreement, and RCW 43.376 (Government-to-Government Relationship with Indian Tribes).